Home / Course catalog / Pragmatic Clinical Trial Study Design

 • What are the reasons to randomize clusters instead of individuals?

-• What Is an example of how to choose a study design?
+• What is an example of how to choose a study design?

 • Types of randomized trials